davetaz/openactive-crossfilter/learning.md

 At this point your output will change; your list will disappear, and you may see messages telling you that you need to provide an html() handling param.
 This is the content of the datagrid.

 Let's define the content.
-Add the following line:
+Add the following lines:

     dataGrid
         .html(function(session) {